 - Reviewing and confirming a mutual understanding of all contract documents. - Leveraging the kickoff meeting between the vendor and relevant program staff to ensure common understanding about the deliverables and related timelines (also see project onboarding). - Reviewing the vendor's schedule and working with the Project Managers to ensure it complies with the standards outlined in Section 8- Schedule Management. - Conducting regular check-ins with the vendor, in accordance with Agile best practices, to ensure progress is made according to the agreed upon schedule.
-This meeting also allows for the opportunity to review deliverables and assure they meet the acceptance criteria outlined in the deliverable expectation documents.
+This meeting also allows for the opportunity to review deliverables and ensure they meet the acceptance criteria outlined in the deliverable expectation documents.
 Lastly, this meeting affords an opportunity to review the program's other quality requirements that apply to vendor performance as outlined in Section 10-Quality Assurance.

 The Contract Manager will establish recurring meetings to allow vendors time to provide status and update work efforts.
+The Project Owner will attend these meetings with the Contract Manager and include the corresponding Planning Team members when appropriate.
 These meetings may include: